-Both Yoga and Tai Chi are very popular.
+Both yoga and Tai Chi are very popular.
 They combine the benefits of increased physical strength and balance with improved relaxation and mental calm.
-The choice between the two ultimately depends on personal choices and factors such as your lifestyle, ability, and needs.
+Yoga practice includes many poses performed in place, focusing on the breath and on calmness through meditation.
+In contrast, Tai Chi is more movement-based, building coordination, balance and focus.

 Yoga vs Tai Chi: Key Similarities